 Where does a bird expert work?

 Most biologists work for land and wildlife agencies at the federal and state levels or work for non-profit conservation agencies.
 They can also teach and conduct research at colleges and universities.
-Some work as zoos, wildlife parks, and veterinarians, and environmental scientists, though these jobs are rarely exclusive to birds.
+Some work at zoos, and wildlife parks, as veterinarians, and environmental scientists, though these jobs are rarely exclusive to birds.

 Working with other scientists and biotechnologists in the collaborative team environment of birdwatchers may be required.
 Amateur bird watchers can make a significant contribution to the team, especially in understanding population change and migration.
 Bird watchers include data submitted by bird watchers to determine the impact of pollution, disease, and habitat loss.
 The information collected is applied to conservation efforts.